TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 12/Hebrews 12.21.md

 ---

-and so fearful was the appearance, [that] Moses said, I exceedingly fear and quake:
+and so fearful was the appearance, that Moses said, "I am terrified and trembling."